 What About The Other 70 Solutions?

 While we believe data is key to creating insights it can be easy to be overwhelmed by it.
 Our ambition is to create a comprehensive overview and provide actionable innovation intelligence for your Proof of Concept (PoC), partnership, or investment targets.
-The 5 AR & VR startups showcased above are promising examples out of 75 we analyzed for this article.
+The 5 AR & VR companies showcased above develop promising solutions out of 75 we analyzed for this article.
 To identify the most relevant solutions based on your specific criteria and collaboration strategy, get in touch.